Is Horní Mísečky - Medvědín snowsure?

 | April | 8 cm | 2.0 days |

-The average snowfall forecast during week 1 of May for Horní Mísečky - Medvědín is 2 cm.
-There are typically 0.8 snowy days during this week.
-Horni Misecky - Medvedin prevailing weather and snow conditions during the first week of May at the middle elevation of the ski area at 1118m, based on historical averages over the last 13 years: At this time of year the typical freezing level (2172m) is far above the middle elevation of Horni Misecky - Medvedin.
-Expect just one day with snowfall per week in Horni Misecky - Medvedin at the start of May but on average there are three days during this week each year when it rains.
-Forecast model average snowfall for the week is 2cm.
-Temperatures generally above freezing both day and night in Horni Misecky - Medvedin during week one of May with average maximum temperature 6.9°C and minimum temperature 5.8°C at the middle elevation.
-On average, a couple of days per week will have some sunshine.
-Mainly light winds (average 19km/h) but you can expect the mean wind to reach 30km/h one day in this week.
+The average snowfall forecast during week 2 of July for Horní Mísečky - Medvědín is 0 cm.
+There are typically 0.0 snowy days during this week.
+Horni Misecky - Medvedin typical weather and snow conditions during the second week of July at the middle elevation of the ski area at 1118m, based on historical averages over the last 12 years: At this time of year the expected freezing level (3230m) is a long way above the middle elevation of Horni Misecky - Medvedin.
+Snowy weather is extemely unlikely in Horni Misecky - Medvedin in the middle of July whereas rain is common.
+Expect to get rained on during 4 or 5 days at this time of year.
+Usual temperatures are well above freezing both day and night at the middle elevation in Horni Misecky - Medvedin during week two of July with the average afternoon temperature 13.3°C and the minimum temperature 12.1°C. On average, two days out of seven will have some sunshine.
+Mainly light winds (average 20km/h) but there is a 50% chance that the mean wind speed will be more than more than 30km/h one day.

 Snow History: Compare Resorts